 Average Net Price

-Students in this program divide their time between general education, psychology, and forensic psychology courses.
+Forensic psychology students divide their time between general education, psychology, and forensic psychology courses.
 In the four-year program, students learn about the legal, psychological, and ethical aspects of being a forensic psychologist.
 Students also receive a well-rounded education to become functional and educated adults.

 Florida Institute of Technology